Fudan-iGEM/2025-wiki/pages/design.md

 #### *ACE2* Deletion

-To validate the feasibility of a multifunctional multicellular chassis, we first used homologous recombination to knock out the  *ACE2* gene in the Y55 strain (a unicellular yeast).

 *ACE2* encodes a transcription factor that, when disrupted, prevents mother-daughter cell separation after budding[^8], leading to the formation of a multicellular yeast system.

-We confirmed the successful knockout by observing the formation of multicellular clusters, clearly visualized through [cell wall staining](/results/#fig1) under a fluoresence microscope.
+To validate the feasibility of handling multicellular yeast, we first used the *ACE2&Delta;* Y55 strain (gift from [Prof. Ratcliff](http://snowflakeyeastlab.com/), a diploid yeast).
+We observed the formation of multicellular clusters, clearly visualized through [cell wall staining](/results/#fig1) under a fluoresence microscope.

 ### Module 2 — Response to External Signal